scooberu/terraform-google-gke-helm-vault/README.md

 ## Cluster's up!
 How do I get started with Vault?

 Great!
 You are now officially at the point where [the Hashicorp documentation](https://www.vaultproject.io/docs/platform/k8s/helm/examples/ha-with-raft) starts to be useful!

+My advice at this point would be to log into your cluster with kubectl (by following the instructions in the "Connect" dialog box in GKE).
+You may notice that all of your Vault pods are in an unready state, and in the logs, it will indicate that the Vault cluster is unsealed.

+This can be quickly remedied by simply connecting to any of your Vault pods (`kubectl exec -n vault -it vault-0 -- /bin.sh`) and executing the `vault operator init` command.
+This will generate your unseal tokens and root token, and all of the pods should immediately become ready at this point.